AFarence/nicar-2025-scraping/README.md

 >
 > This session is good for: journalists with some web scraping experience.
 Attendees will need to bring their own laptop (no tablets).

+## Tools and resources

+This repository is **in development**.
+Expect it to change a whole lot prior to the workshop.

+- [git-scraper-template](https://github.com/simonw/git-scraper-template) is a tool for quickly getting started with [Git scraping](https://simonwillison.net/2020/Oct/9/git-scraping/) - see [my blog](https://simonwillison.net/2025/Feb/26/git-scraper-template/) for details.
+- [shot-scraper-template](https://github.com/simonw/shot-scraper-template) is a similar tool, described in [Instantly create a GitHub repository to take screenshots of a web page](https://simonwillison.net/2022/Mar/14/shot-scraper-template/).

 ## Installation

 Run these commands (ideally in a virtual environment created using your preferred mechanism):